steemit/condenser/docs/ROUTE_MAP.md

 `/@user` + all sections (UserProfile), `/@user/permlink` (PostNoCategory), and `/category/@user/permlink` (Post).

-A single guard in `proxy.ts` (proxy.ts:58-68) covers all four families — the `@`-segment is always the first or second path segment — by rewriting to `/404`.
-Usernames containing a dot (e.g. `mateja.klaric`) never reach the guard: the `.` skip (proxy.ts:48-56) passes them through and they 404 via `not-found.tsx`, which is the same net effect.
+A single guard in `proxy.ts` (the GDPR guard) covers all four families — the `@`-segment is always the first or second path segment — by rewriting to `/404`.
+Usernames containing a dot (e.g. `mateja.klaric`) reach this guard too: the static-asset skip only matches known file extensions, so dotted GDPR usernames are also rewritten to `/404`.

 ## Static and reserved routes

-`RESERVED_ROUTES` (proxy.ts:15-19) guards against reserved words being treated as categories or usernames.
-Whether a page actually exists for them:
+`RESERVED_ROUTES` (const in `proxy.ts`) guards against reserved words being treated as **usernames** (the `@username` branches) and keeps the invalid-pattern fallthrough from shadowing real app routes.
+It is deliberately **not** applied to post categories: the legacy Post regex has no reserved-word check, so posts whose first tag is a reserved word (`/about/@a/p`, `/welcome/@a/p`, `/hot/@a/p`, `/tags/@a/p`, …) must render the Post page, exactly as in legacy (see the first table).
+Whether a page actually exists for the reserved words themselves:

 | Path | proxy.ts handling | Next.js route | Status |
 |---|---|---|---|